Yes, There Are Still Affordable Homes in the Seattle Market - If You're Looking

 Seattle is a hot job market -- what about Seattle housing and the suburbs?
 2018 is the year to buy a home here and start that high paying job in tech.
 Don't wait though because housing prices may one day be too high.
 If you buy now, you stand to earn a lot of home equity over the next five years.

 Amazon.com and Google are expanding in Seattle.
 Seattle has five major world-leading corporations with their headquarters here.
 Amazon alone has contributed $30 billion to the local economy and $55 billion in spin-off improvements to the area.
-The decision to develop 350 aces and infrastructure as well as significant "courting" of Amazon.com led to their decision to add new state of the art buildings and thousands of jobs to the Seattle economy.
+The decision to develop 350 acres and infrastructure as well as significant "courting" of Amazon.com led to their decision to add new state of the art buildings and thousands of jobs to the Seattle economy.

 Amazon was at first a radical online bookseller that took several years to show any profit.
 But today it dominates the online international market with amazing innovations.
 All of these concepts come from the collaborative efforts of brilliant people and many of these will be coming to Seattle.
 This is great news for Seattle.